chriseteka/aviron/README.md

 **File Watcher**

-File watchers based on the *Java WatchService* or the *fswatch* tool provide realtime information on created, modified, or deleted files.
+File watchers are based on the *Java WatchService* or the *fswatch* tool provide and real-time information on created, modified, or deleted files.

 **Realtime File Processor**

-The *RealtimeFileProcessor* orchestrates the file watcher and the file watcher queue to deliver file scan events to an AV client.
-It applies optimizations to file watching events on deleted files and it helps keep the scan pipeline safe and sound even if the pipeline is overrun by file watching events.
+The *RealtimeFileProcessor* orchestrates the file watcher and a file watcher queue to deliver file scan events to an AV client.
+It applies optimizations to file watching events on deleted files and it helps keeping the scan pipeline safe and sound even if the pipeline is overrun by file watching events and the AV scanner is too slow process all the scan jobs fast enough.

 **CPU Limiter**

-The CPU Limiter module provides functions to precisely control the CPU usage of a clamd daemon.
+The *CPU Limiter* module provides functions to precisely control the CPU usage of a clamd daemon.

 * A *CPU Profile* defines a single 24h CPU profile